 There are many water foundations to refill them for free although I typically go to the water fountain near Court 7.

 If you do not bring your own food, there is a food vendor booth in Flushing Meadow Park that is affordable and at the time of publication, rated “A” by the NYC Health Department.

 A better option to dinner at the US Open

 You could eat at the U.S. Open and spend an obscene amount of money on a hamburger, a burrito, or at the newest food stands.
-However, you’re one stop away from some of the best Asian food in New York City.
-Be sure to download Yelp to find your favorite type of food.
-Take the 7 train towards Flushing (Main St).
-As soon as you exit the station, you’ll be awash in options.
+However, you’re one stop away from some of the best Asian food in New York City in Flushing along Main Street (Stop: Flushing at Main Street [7 train]).

 Other things to do at the US Open; There’s much more than just tennis matches!

 The US Open offers many fun events, including meeting top tennis players at autograph or book signings.
 With your American Express card, you can visit the American Express Hospitality Suite to charge your phone, and get out of the heat in an air-conditioned facility.